iszczesniak/cpp/references/index.md

 {% include_relative tmp.cc %}
 {% endhighlight %}

-We can even create a temporary, and make a member reference bind to it.
+We can even make a member reference bind to a temporary.
 The temporary will be destroyed, when the object is destroyed:

 {% highlight c++ %}
 {% include_relative tmp2.cc %}